Symmetry Breaking and Link Homologies II: Borel equivariant cohomology of Broken symmetries and Soergel bimodules

 We now consider the Serre spectral sequence for the fibration defined above.
-Let us pick generators $\{ \gamma_1, \ldots, \gamma_r \} \subset \Ho^1(T, \Z)$ so that $\gamma_i$ is identified with the dual co-root $h_i^\ast$ (defined at the beginning of this section) under the identification $\Ho^1(T) = \Ho_T^2$.
+Let us pick generators $\{ \epsilon_1, \ldots, \epsilon_r \} \subset \Ho^1(T, \Z)$ so that $\epsilon_i$ is identified with the dual co-root $h_i^\ast$ (defined at the beginning of this section) under the identification $\Ho^1(T) = \Ho_T^2$.
 The $E_2$-term of the Serre spectral sequence computing $\Ho_{\SU(r)}^\ast(\BC(w_I))$ is given by

 This complex is the standard Koszul complex that computes the Hochschild homology of the bimodule $\Ho_{\SU(r)}^\ast(\BSa(w_I))$ with coefficients in $\Ho_T^\ast$.
-In order to prove the statement in the theorem, it is sufficient to show that the spectral sequence collapses at $E_3$.
-In order to establish this, we will proceed as follows.

-First we will filter the above complex so as to set up an (algebraic) spectral sequence that converges to the Hochschild homology.
-Then we will see that the $E_1$-term of that algebraic spectral sequence (i.e. the complex obtained after the first nontrivial differential) agrees with the associated graded of the cohomology of $\Ho_{\SU(r)}^\ast(\BC(w_I))$ as established in theorem \ref{DomK2-11}.
-It follows that there can be no further differentials, and that the Hochschild homology computed via the above Koszul complex agrees with $\Ho_{\SU(r)}^\ast(\BC(w_I))$ up to an associated graded quotient.
-However, theorem \ref{DomK2-11} shows that $\Ho_{\SU(r)}^\ast(\BC(w_I))$ is a free $\Ho_T^\ast$-module.
-So there are no $\Ho_T^\ast$ module extension problems and we are done.

-It therefore remains to construct the algebraic spectral sequence mentioned above.
-To do so, we pick a subset $I_0 \subseteq I$ as in theorem \ref{DomK2-11} so that $I_0$ is redundancy free and that $\nu(I_0) = \nu(I)$.
-We then filter the above Koszul complex by the monomial-length filtration in terms of square free monomials in $\delta_j$ for $j \in I/I_0$.
-Now consider the Koszul differentials.
-By using the recursion relation in theorem \ref{DomK2-10}, we see that the differential is given by
+This Hochschild homology can be shown to be a free module over $\Ho_T^\ast$ by an induction argument using braid invariance and the Markov moves (see Lemma 3.5 and Corollary 3.6 in \cite{GHMN}, which can easily be checked to also work over $\Z$).
+Next, we show that the Serre spectral sequence above collapses at $E_3$\footnote{this is a special case of a conjecture of Kumar \cite{Ku}(11.5.18)}.
+Furthermore, using freeness over $\Ho_T^\ast$, all extensions problems in the spectral sequence can be solved.